Fergarram/obscure/README.md

 > ⚠️ Know in advance that I will NOT implement a graph view.

 One of my personal uses for Obscure besides my personal research vault is to generate a wiki for [nuestro.voto](//fernando.works/projects/nuestro-voto).
 This means you can expect me to complete the roadmap above before the year 2022 ends.

+I also intend this repository to be a template rather than a library.
+The reason behind this is that I like having full control of how it works for each site I'll use this for.
+Although, since I do plan to make this as open and friendly as it makes sense, I'll need to have an approach for upgradability.
+Here are some ideas for users who don't modify the actual UI components:

+- Separate colors and theming into a config file
+- Create a script that automatically pulls the latests components into your repository without overriding config files.
+- Create a base set of components from which developers can create customized ones.
+I'll have to do some POCs for this.

 ## Further goals